Case-Base Neural Networks: survival analysis with time-varying, higher-order interactions: Simulation study

 We simulate data to evaluate the performance of CBNN in comparison with existing regression (Cox, CBLR) and neural network (DeepHit, DeepSurv) methods.
 We specify a linear combination of each covariate as the linear predictor in the regression-based methods (Cox, CBLR), which contrasts with neural network approaches that allow for approximations of non-linear interactions.
 We simulate data based on a complex baseline hazard with time-varying interactions and 10\% random censoring.
 We simulate three covariates for 5000 individuals:

 In addition to the methods described above, we include the exact functional form of the covariates in a CBLR model (referred to as Optimal for simplicity) in the complex simulation.
 We obtain confidence intervals by conducting 100 bootstrap re-samples on the training data.
 We keep 15\% of the data for testing before hyperparameter selection.
 We use 15\% of the remaining data for validation and the rest is reserved for training.
+We do not perform case-base sampling on the testing set and we set the offset term to 0 during prediction because the bias from case-base sampling is appropriately adjusted for during the fitting process.
 We predict risk functions for individuals in the test set, which are used to calculate our IPA and $AUC_{IPCW}$.

 \hypertarget{complex-simulation-flexible-baseline-hazard-time-varying-interactions}{